viaplay/simple-ioc/README.md

 <a name="start" />
 ### start( callback )

-Resolves and injects all registerd components that do not have a transient lifecycle.
+Resolves and injects all registered components that do not have a transient lifecycle.

 __Arguments__